Python HTML Parsers

 lxml

 Another high performance HTML parser is lxml.
 You’ve already seen it in the previous section—BeautifulSoup supports using the lxml parser by simply passing lxml as the second argument to the BeautifulSoup constructor.
-Previously, lxml was known for its speed, while BeautifulSoup was known for its ability to handle messy HTML.
-However, now that they support each other, you get both the speed and the ability to handle messy HTML in a single package.

 With lxml, you can extract data from both XML and broken HTML.
 It’s very fast, safe, and easy to use—thanks to the Pythonic API—and it requires no manual memory management.
 It also comes with a dedicated package for parsing HTML.